1. Form an organizing committee

 11. Show collective action

-Take screenshots of your speakers during their discussions or lectures.
-Share your screenshots and any other photos on the CCEW Facebook page using the Event Photos Submission Form.
+Take photos or screenshots of your speakers during their discussions or lectures.
+Share those images and any other photos on the CCEW Facebook page using the Event Photos Submission Form.
 Obtain signed Photo Release and Consent Forms (.docx) from anyone pictured in photos, screenshots, or videos.